refugies-info/karfur/CONTRIBUTING.md

    git push origin <topic-branch-name>
    ```

-7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `master` branch.
+7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `dev` branch.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE).